 Bad Neighbors: What to Do Legally

-Everyone has to deal with annoying neighbors, especially if you live in an urban neighborhood.
+Sometimes the relationships with your neighbors may become unfriendly, and you may have to deal with annoying neighbors.
 But what if your neighbor's behaviors amount to harassment?
 Below are some suggestions on actions you can take to fix problems with a bad neighbor.

 Communication Can Be Key